zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 #### Spreading with BestFitBinPack

-To meet the 2nd constraint in the problem statement, we utilize the existing PodTopologySpread (PTS) plugin provided by K8s.
+To meet the 3rd goal, we utilize the existing PodTopologySpread (PTS) plugin provided by K8s.
 This is to avoid baking in another spreading algorithm within BFBP when there is an existing in-tree plugin and conflict our 4th goal.
 It was proved with experiments that using a dynamic weight-based approach (changing weights of PTS and BFBP in every scheduling cycle) is not a good idea, neither it is supported by Kubernetes.
-However, if we choose a static large weight for PTS, say 100, we can meet our goals.
+However, if we choose a static large weight for PTS, we can meet our goals.
 The problem with this approach is that we will end up downplaying the scores of other important default in-tree plugins like Image Locality, Interpod Affinity, etc. with their default weights of 1.
 Also, with more plugins we plan to add in the future, managing weights will not be simple.
-So for BFBP to work well with PTS without modifying weights, the following extended algorithm is proposed that is called when scheduling replicas of a service, replica-set, replication controller, etc.
+So for BFBP to work well with PTS without modifying weights, the following extended algorithm is proposed that is called when scheduling replicas of a service, replica-set, replication controller, etc. This extended algorithm would be configurable to turn off and use static weights instead for PTS score plugin.

 **Algorithm**